PELAB-LiU/Text2VQL/training/README.md

 To fine-tune the models using our Text2VQL dataset, `train.py` is your script.
 The script assumes that the dataset is in a HF repository.
 Note also that `train.py` contains a lot of arguments representing the hyperparameters of the training phase.
 In the paper, we run the fine-tuning with the following arguments (`CUDA_VISIBLE_DEVICES=0` is to restrict the training to just the GPU 0):

+#todo command to load the dataset from disk

 ```bash
 CUDA_VISIBLE_DEVICES=0 python train.py --model_name_or_path deepseek-ai/deepseek-coder-6.7b-base --output_dir adapter-deepseek-coder-6.7b-base --max_input_length 512 --max_target_length 256